AmrElsersy/PointPainting/README.md

 ![model](images/model.png)

 Thanks to https://github.com/CoinCheung/BiSeNet for the implementation trained on CityScapes datasets.
-I used it and finetuned it on KITTI dataset
+I used it and finetuned it on KITTI dataset using Pytorch

 ### Training on KITTI dataset
 ```python